(This page last reviewed and/or

 sin of the people.
 The old testament substitute had to be perfectly clean-without spot or wrinkle.
 The sacrifice was

 always the very best animal in the flock.
-The blood of sheep and oxen could never atone for the sins of the people (Heb
+It is true that the blood of sheep and oxen could never atone for the sins of the

-Christians worship Jesus because they love him for who he is and what he has
+Christians love Jesus for who he is and what he has

 done for them personally.
 We worship Jesus because we believe he is God, and that he died to pay our sin debt for